-25.2 Termination for Minister's convenience
+25,2 Termination for Minister's convenience

-- (a) The Minister may terminate this Agreement at any time for the Minister's convenience in accordance with the process set out in paragraph (b) of this clause 25.2. - (b) If the Minister wishes to terminate the Agreement in accordance with paragraph (a) of this clause 25.2, the Minister must follow the following process: - (i) the Minister will provide the Sponsor with a written notice setting out the reason for the proposed termination and the date from which termination will take effect: - (ii) the Sponsor shall have ten (10) Business Days to advise the Minister in writing as to any reasons why the Sponsor does not consider that the Agreement should be terminated; - (iii) if the Minister is not satisfied with the reasons provided by the Sponsor under sub-clause (ii) above or wishes to proceed with termination regardless of the reasons provided by the Sponsor, the Minister shall issue a written notice to the Sponsor terminating the Agreement and confirming the date from which the Agreement shall be terminated; - (iv) the date of termination must be, at a minimum, six (6) months from the date of the notice under sub-clause (iii) above and in addition, can only take effect at the end of a School Year.
-If no date is provided in a notice given under sub-clause (iii) above, the default is six (6) months from the date of that notice but in any event can only take effect from the end of a School Year. - (c) If the Sponsor receives a notice given by the Minister pursuant to paragraph (b)(iii) of this clause 25.2, the Sponsor must inform the school community within three (3) School Days of the Sponsor receiving the notice of termination. - (d) If the Minister terminates the Agreement under paragraph (a) of this clause 25.2 the Minister is only required to make any payments that are due to be paid to the Sponsor under this Agreement up until the date of termination but the Minister may (in the Minister's absolute discretion) deduct from that payment any proportion of that payment that relates to the operations and management of the School after the date of termination. - (e) In addition to any payments that the Minister is required to make under paragraph (d) of this clause 25.2, the Minister agrees that the parties will negotiate in good faith to reach agreement as to an additional payment that the Minister will make to the Sponsor in respect of any Committed Costs.
+- (a) The Minister may terminate this Agreement at any time for the Minister's convenience in accordance with the process set out in paragraph (b) of this clause 25.2. - (b) If the Minister wishes to terminate the Agreement in accordance with paragraph (a) of this clause 25.2, the Minister must following process: - the Minister will provide the Sponsor with a written notice setting out the reason for the proposed termination and the date from which termination will take effect; - (ii) the date of termination must be, at a minimum, six (6) months from the date of the notice under sub-clause (i) above and, in addition, termination can only take effect at the end of a School Year.
+If no date is provided in a notice given under sub-clause (i) above, the default is six (6) months from the date of that notice but in any event termination can only take effect from the end of a School Year: - (iii) the Sponsor shall have ten (10) Business Days to advise the Minister in writing as to any reasons why the Sponsor does not consider that the Agreement should be terminated; and - (iv) If the Minister is not satisfied with the reasons provided by the Sponsor under sub-clause (iii) above or wishes to proceed with termination regardless of the reasons provided by the Sponsor, the Minister shall issue a written notice to the Sponsor terminating the Agreement and confirming the date the Agreement shall be terminated, being the date specified in the notice in sub-clause (i) above and which must comply with sub-clause (ii) above. - (c) If the Sponsor receives a notice given by the Minister pursuant to paragraph (b)(iii) of this clause 25.2, the Sponsor must inform the school community within three (3) School Days of the Sponsor receiving the notice of termination. - (d) If the Minister terminates the Agreement under paragraph (a) of this clause 25,2 the Minister is only required to make any payments that are due to be paid to the Sponsor under this Agreement up until the date of termination but the Minister may (in the Minister's absolute discretion) deduct from that payment any proportion of that payment that relates to the operations and management of the School after the date of termination.

+(e) In addition to any payments that the Minister is required to make under paragraph (d) of this clause 25.2, the Minister agrees that the parties will negotiate in good faith to reach agreement as to an additional payment that the Minister will make to the Sponsor in respect of any Committed Costs.